jaydenaleung/secondscreen/README.md

 # Software
-Hard af lol.
-One of the most important peices to make and one of the hardest.
-Whether it's using computer vision to track approx. location of your finger on the matrix.
-Or whehter it's created a complex UI to render content, or even using psudo terminal commands to control the volume!
+This is seriously challenging.
+It’s one of the most important and hardest parts to build.
+Whether it involves using computer vision to approximate the location of your finger on the matrix EVEN WITH CAMERA WARPS, creating a complex UI to render content, or implementing terminal commands to control the volume, it requires careful design and execution.

 # Video Demo
 https://youtube.com/shorts/ZZUqsPvcY2g?si=fNzoMuIu14DnfsCS